Introducing veganism and the gut

 Supplements are an easy and effective means of ensuring you’re avoiding the potential pitfalls of a vegan diet, which typically include vitamin B12, iron, calcium, zinc and vitamin D. Whatever your reasons for adopting veganism, it may be worth considering some supplementation to give you that piece of mind.

 If you'd like to read more about the effect of various diets on your health, as well as find more information on how you can promote good gut health, then head over to our Gut Health advice centre.
+For more information on supporting your health as a vegan, visit our vegan advice hub.

 1. Vighi, G., Marcucci, F., Sensi, L., Di Cara, G. and Frati, F., 2008.
 Allergy and the gastrointestinal system - Clinical & Experimental Immunology, 153(s1), pp.3-6.